bilalltf/bilalltf/README.md

 ### Hi everyone 👋 I'm Bilal Lotfi

-- 🏫 I’m currently a data scientist intern @Adria B-T
+- 🏫 I’m data scientist
 - 👨‍💻 Enthusiastic about learning new things about data science and MLOps.